Julynx/decksmith/docs/DOCS.md

-# Documentation for PyDeck
+# Documentation for DeckSmith

 ## Getting started

 ### Installation

-To begin, install PyDeck by opening a Terminal and entering `pip install pydeck`.
+To begin, install DeckSmith by opening a Terminal and entering `pip install decksmith`.

-### pydeck init
+### decksmith init

-Create a new folder and run `pydeck init` inside.
+Create a new folder and run `decksmith init` inside.

 This will create two different files:
 - `deck.json` defines the structure for the cards in the deck.
 The different elements that compose a card, such as text blocks, images, and shapes, are declared here, along with their sizes, positions, and other attributes.
 Edit this file with your favorite text editor to add and remove elements or modify their properties.